 This is more personal and touching find, from a silver necklace with engraving on crescent-shaped pendant. it was found in the civic settlement west of the fort, and probably belonged to a young girl.
 (Wilson, Wright and Hassall: 291)

 This one will appear in volume three of the Roman Inscriptions of Britian, but as far as I can find out, it was part of an altar found in Milner Beck south of a Roman villa, and it read: D(EO) APOLLINI ET NUM…

 Presumably Apollo in this case equals Maponos, since they were often conflated.
-Maponos and the Divinity of the Emperor (numen imperii) appear together in the inscription above, 2063, and another from Greetland links the numen with Brigantia.
+Maponos and the Divinity of the Emperor (numen imperii) appear together in the inscription above, 2063.
+The Imperial Numen did appear with local deities; another altar from Greetland links the numen with Brigantia.
 (Wilson and Wright: 221 n.
 8)